vmware-archive/prerequisite-code/README.md

 # Submit your results

-Once you are confident that your app is running, you're ready to submit.
+Once you are confident that your app is running, you are ready to submit.
 Edit the `build.gradle` file, filling in your email address and provided cohort identifier.